-I would not be happy just doing a career in science policy if it sacrifices the time I am able to spend on my science; I like quoting to much!
-My plan is that later in my PhD broken, when I get a few publications out I would attend some policy talks in order to make a network of influential sustainability people.
-I will be doing the research that makes solar panels more efficient, so I would also like to be part of the effort so that the consumer chooses it.
-I am inspired by the story of Frances Arnold, who is a recent Nobel laureate from Caltech.
+I will be doing research that makes solar panels more efficient and solar energy is going to be one of the important paths to breaking from fossil fuels and impacting climate change positively.
+Also, I would also like better understand policy issues to enhance my efforts to bring better solar energy sources to the consumer.
+I am inspired by the story of Caltech Professor Frances Arnold, who is a recent Nobel laureate.
 She is an expert in her respective field of protein evolution, but she also oversees many corporate sustainability ventures and is the president of the Biden sustainability council.

-I hope to become an expert in my scientific field, but also to use my example of adapting to the stroke to help the world adapt to climate change.
+My career goal is to become an expert in my scientific field, but also to use my example of adapting to the stroke to help the world adapt to climate change.